122 mm howitzer 2A18 (D-30): History

 The D-30 entered Soviet service in 1963 and is sometimes referred to as the M1963.
 In 1967, widespread introduction of self-propelled guns was authorised and the D-30's barrel and ammunition was used for the new 2S1.
 When the 2S1 entered service, it was usually assigned to tank regiments and motor rifle regiments equipped with BMP infantry fighting vehicles (IFVs).
 D-30s were retained in motor rifle regiments equipped with BTR APCs.

-The D-30 has been widely exported and used in wars around the world, notably in the Middle East, and particularly in the Iran–Iraq War, a long-lasting war of attrition similar to World War I.
+The D-30 has been widely exported and used in wars around the world, notably in the Middle East, and particularly in the Iran–Iraq War.

 The gun remains a mainstay of artillery forces in developing countries and was deployed in the war in Afghanistan.
-Soldiers from several western armies have been trained on the D-30 by various user nations in order to be able to train Afghan soldiers on it.
+Soldiers from several Western armies have been trained on the D-30 by various user nations in order to be able to train Afghan soldiers on it.

 In 2017, the Algerian military displayed a locally developed variant mounted on a Mercedes-Benz Zetros truck.
 It includes four stabilization legs to absorb firing impacts.